MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 - Proves the viability of migrating to Azure Synapse by quickly delivering the benefits of the new environment.
 - Allows in-house technical staff to gain experience with new processes and tools so that they can use them to migrate other areas.
-- Creates a template based on the current tools and processes to use in additional migration from the source Netezza environment.
+- Creates a template based on the current tools and processes to use in additional migrations from the source Netezza environment.

 A good candidate for an initial migration from a Netezza environment that would support these objectives typically is one that implements a Power BI/analytics workload rather than an OLTP workload.
 The workload should have a data model that can be migrated with minimal modifications, such as a star or snowflake schema.